Thomas Knyvet (died 1605)

 Sir Thomas Knyvet (died 1605), of Ashwellthorpe, Norfolk and Stradbroke, Suffolk, was an English politician.

-He was the eldest son of Sir Thomas Knyvet of Ashwellthorpe, was educated at Queens' College, Cambridge (1584) and studied law at the Middle Temple (1591).
+He was the eldest son of Sir Thomas Knyvet of Ashwellthorpe, de jure 4th Baron Berners, by his wife by Muriel (d.1616), daughter of Sir Thomas Parry, was educated at Queens' College, Cambridge (1584) and studied law at the Middle Temple (1591).
 He was knighted in 1603.

 He was appointed Purveyor of the Tower Mint in 1600.
 He was elected a Member (MP) of the Parliament of England for Aldeburgh in 1593 and Thetford in 1601.

 On his death he was buried at Feltwell, Norfolk.
-He had married Elizabeth, the daughter and coheiress of Nathaniel Bacon of Stiffkey, Norfolk, with whom he had 2 sons, one of whom was the Royalist JP Thomas Knyvett, and a daughter.
+He had married Elizabeth, the daughter and co-heiress of Nathaniel Bacon of Stiffkey, Norfolk, with whom he had 2 sons and a daughter: